1

 What engineers make $500,000?

 In geodetic engineering, high salaries reaching $500,000 are typically associated with senior-level roles, specialized consultants, or those in executive or leadership positions within large organizations.
 Achieving such compensation often requires extensive experience, advanced certifications, and expertise in specialized tools or technologies.
-These roles are usually found in industries like oil and gas, aerospace, or government agencies with complex projects.
+These roles are usually found in industries like oil and gas, aerospace, or government agencies with complex surveying and mapping projects.

 More about Geodetic Engineering jobs